chathika/EvolutionaryModelDiscovery/docs/source/index.rst

 Welcome to the EvolutionaryModelDiscovery Documentation
 =======================================================
-Automated agent rule generation and importance evaluation for agent-based models with Genetic Programming and fANOVA.
+Automated agent rule generation and importance evaluation for agent-based models with Genetic Programming and Random Forests.

 EvolutionaryModelDiscovery is a framework through which Factors affecting human decision making maybe be assessed on their importance towards the production of a social outcome.